ehhritan/ehhritan.github.io/_pages/publications.md

 Ride or Die: Did Ridesharing Services Kill Active and Public Transit?

-Emtiaz Hritan and Casey Wichman.
+*Emtiaz Hritan* and Casey Wichman.

 ---

 Moving Beyond the Cross-Sectional: Changes in Structural Disadvantage and Fetal and Neonatal Death in the United States

-Emtiaz Hritan, Tim A. Bruckner, Brenda Bustos, Dana Sarnak, Alison Gemmill, Joan A. Casey, and Ralph Catalano.
+*Emtiaz Hritan*, Tim A. Bruckner, Brenda Bustos, Dana Sarnak, Alison Gemmill, Joan A. Casey, and Ralph Catalano.

 ---